 MEMBERSHIP

-A. Prospective new members of GCBOA may qualify for admission to the organization upon the following conditions:
+A. Prospective members of GCBOA may qualify for admission to the organization upon the following conditions:

 1. A member must pay membership dues, which shall be determined annually by the Executive Board of GCBOA, each year.
 The Board may, in its sole discretion, defer payment of membership dues and deduct such dues from game fees due to the member.